Inter-Cooperative Agricultural Confederation: History

-The decade of 1880s saw an increase in the agricultural economy of Argentina, thanks to the great European immigration wave to Argentina.
-The immigrants helped to build infrastructure including granaries, roads, railways, ports.
+The decade of the 1880s saw an increase in the agricultural economy of Argentina, thanks to the great European immigration wave to Argentina.
+The immigrants helped to build infrastructure, including granaries, roads, railways, and ports.
 The first cooperative, "El Progreso Agrícola", was established in 1898, in the south of the Buenos Aires province.
-Several French immigrants united to seek ways to counter the risk of hails to the agriculture.
-Several other cooperatives followed in other regions of the country, focused on the needs of each region.
+Several French immigrants united to seek ways to counter the risk of hail to agriculture.
+Several other cooperatives followed in different regions of the country, focused on the needs of each region.

 The cooperatives then organized in federations that represented the interests of several cooperatives.
-The "Confederación Entrerriana de Cooperativas", in the Entre Ríos Province, was the first provincial federation, established in 1913.
+The "Confederación Entrerriana de Cooperativas," in the Entre Ríos Province, was the first provincial federation, established in 1913.
 The first national organization was the "Consejo Intercooperativo Agrario de Coordinación y Arbitraje", established in 1953, during the presidency of Juan Perón.
 Other cooperatives that were not part of it joined it in 1958.

-Nowadays, there are nearly a thousand cooperatives, organized in more than a dozen of second-level federations.
-Their combined annual exports grow near 3,000 millions of Argentine pesos.
+Nowadays, there are nearly a thousand cooperatives, organized in more than a dozen second-level federations.
+Their combined annual exports grow to almost 3,000 million Argentine pesos.